 In January 1952, David Meyerowitz, Aubrey Silke and Erwin Spiro, sensing the need for a regularly journal dedicated to tax law and practice, published the first issue of The Taxpayer.
 This was the first publication of its kind in South Africa, and it achieved considerable success from the outset.
 Since then not a month has gone by without its fiscal counterpart, The Taxpayer.

-When Meyerowitz – the last of the founding editors – handed over editorial control at the end of 2008, Dennis Davis and Trevor Emslie had been co-editors of The Taxpayer for more than 20 years.
-They invited Peter Dachs and Joe van Dorsten to join them, and this team, with assistant-editor Clare Emslie, strives to uphold the standards set by the legends that preceded them.
+When Meyerowitz – the last of the founding editors – handed over editorial control to Trevor Emslie at the end of 2008, Dennis Davis and Trevor Emslie had been co-editors of The Taxpayer for more than 20 years.
+They have since been joined by Peter Dachs, Clare Emslie and Ernest Mazansky, who strive to uphold the standards set by their esteemed predecessors.